RyzacInc/external-author-onboarding/README.md

 | Read the learning standards document provided in the welcome email.  | 15 mins  |
 | Read the course timeline document provided in the welcome email.  | 15 mins  |
 | Read the [course milestones](https://ryzacinc.github.io/external-author-onboarding/course-milestones).  | 20 mins  |

+If you have any questions, please email the internal team at [curriculumprograms@codecademy.com](mailto:curriculumprograms@codecademy.com) and they will get back to you in 1 to 2 business days.